-- 20.14 Stone Row Head Farm was acquired in 1908 by the Asylum board and was one of three farms in the early 20th Century which supported Lancaster Moor Hospital and provided its patients with an understanding of agricultural work.
-The farmstead has been altered and extended to the north of the site, in the early 20th Century. - 20.15 In the interests of conserving the historic interest of the farmstead, any additional development will need to be sympathetic to the vernacular appearance of these buildings.
+20.14 Stone Row Head Farm was acquired in 1908 by the Asylum board and was one of three farms in the early 20th Century which supported Lancaster Moor Hospital and provided its patients with an understanding of agricultural work.
+The farmstead has been altered and extended to the north of the site, in the early 20th Century.